futureofcoding/futureofcoding.org/about.md

 ## We can do better

 But we need not despair!
-We've repeately improved the usability of the tools by which we communicate with computers, from punchards, to binary, to assembly, to Fortran, to C, to Python, to Haskell.
+We've repeately improved the usability of the tools by which we communicate with computers, from punchards and binary, to assembly, to Fortran, to C, to Python, to Haskell.

 In fact, I believe that we can improve the usability of general programming to that of MIT's Scratch, or Microsoft Office applications like Word, Powerpoint or Excel, or even a user-friendly application like Facebook.